 The Centre provides a safe, free, confidential space for survivors of child sexual abuse, rape and sexual assault, where adults and young people, male and female, can explore and access support with the legacy of issues resulting from their traumatic experiences.

 For further information on the services we offer please click here

-The centre provides a non-directive service where survivors are treated with respect and empowered throughout their counselling process.
+The centre provides a non-judgmental service where survivors of sexual violence are treated with respect and empowered throughout their counselling process.
 This process is underpinned by the belief that everyone has the inner capacity and resources to move towards change and well-being.
 We believe that no matter what the circumstances, sexual violence is never the survivor’s fault; the perpetrator is always solely responsible for their actions.
 This ethos is reflected in our principles and vision statement:

 Our Key Principles

 We see sexual violence in all its forms as a human rights issue and should never be accepted.
 We provide a model of good practice in SRCC and for our clients.